Remove jewellery when you do gardening, working with hand-tools, playing sports or before sleep.

 All Yellow and Rose Gold jewellery requires some care to make them look shiny.
 Clean the item occasionally, using jewellery cleaner, rinse in warm water and then polish with a polishing cloth (available from Masterpiece Jewellery) to remove skin's oils, cosmetics and other chemicals.

 All White Gold jewellery is plated with Rhodium and they will naturally wear over time, depending on the frequency of wear.
 You can ask your local jeweller to get them to be rhodium plated.
 Your jewellery will look brand new again.

 Clean silver jewellery with a polishing cloth or fine piece of felt.
 We suggest an anti-tarnish silver cloth.
-These cloths are available from supermarkets and department stores.
+These cloths are available from most jewellers, supermarkets and department stores.

 Store your silver jewellery in a cool, dry, dark place, wrap individually in a plastic bag, a soft piece of felt or cloth.

 - rubbing silver with tissue paper or paper towels, it could cause scratching

 - being in contact with perfume, soap or hairspray